shammur/news_categorization_english/README.md

 # Social Media News Post Categorization model.
-This is a release includes model for categorizing topics (13 categories) for social media posts from news agency, trained using posts from different online platforms of a well-know news organisation.
-The model is trained on dataset collected from post 2015 social media (Twitter, Facebook, Youtube).
+This release includes model for categorizing topics (13 categories) for social media posts from news agency.
+The model is trained on dataset collected from different online platforms (e.g., Twitter, Facebook, Youtube) of a well-know news organisation.
+It includes posts from 2016 to Jan, 2020.

-The model classifies a news post into either of these 13 categories.
 The categories are:
 * Culture, Art and Entertainment
 * Business and Economy